 Disconnect the Garbage Disposal

 Support the bottom of the disposal with one hand, or have a helper support it.
-Insert a screwdriver shaft into one of the ears on the lower mounting ring and turn it 1/4 turn counter clockwise to unlock it.
+Insert a screwdriver shaft into one of the ears on the lower mounting ring of the disposal, and turn it 1/4 turn counterclockwise to release the disposal from the mounting assembly.
 The disposal will come straight down so be ready to catch it.

 Install the Basket Strainer

-Attach the Drain Pipe and the DishwasherThe basket strainer is connected to the drain with a flanged tailpiece.
-If you have a dishwasher you will need to use a flanged branch tailpiece which has an additional inlet for the dishwasher drain hose.
+If you have a dishwasher, you need to use a flanged branch tailpiece, which has an additional inlet for the dishwasher drain hose.
 Fit the drain hose onto the tailpiece inlet, and secure it with the hose clamp.